andycamguy/superheroes-2/pseudocode (2).md

 # Where do I begin?
 What am I doing?

 No idea, so ask lots of questions.
+## Rubric
 Create an interactive shell script with the help of python that helps superheroes stay in touch with their friends and keep track of supervillains through the terminal.
 For this project, we will be using Python 3 and PostgreSQL and the PyPi package psycopg3.

 I don't have docker and cannot install it due to hardware and software constraints

+## CRUD Operations
+-Create a hero with abilities and a backstory

+- Read all or one of the heroes in the database

+- Update data within the database

+- Delete heroes within the database.

 # Procedural
 ### user stories